A Hamiltonian $\coprod\limits_n BO(n)$-action, stratified Morse theory and the $J$-homomorphism

 The Main theorem in stratified Morse theory \cite{stratified-Morse-theory} states (in part) that the microlocal stalk defined above is independent of the choice of the local stratified Morse functions $f$, in the sense that the microlocal stalks at $(x,p)$ for two different $f_1, f_2$ are isomorphic up to a shift of degree by the difference of their Morse indices along the stratum containing $x$.

-We will enhance the main theorem in stratified Morse theory by exhibiting the (stabilized) monodromies of the microlocal stalks along the space of all choices of local stratified functions $f$.
+We will enhance the main theorem in stratified Morse theory by exhibiting the (stabilized) monodromies of the microlocal stalks along the space of all choices of local stratified Morse functions $f$ (cf. Theorem \ref{thm: intro SMT} below).
 This is an application of the quantization of the Hamiltonian $G$-action and its ``module" described above.